Contract Research Organization Market Size and Share

 As per the scope of the report, a contract research organization is a company that provides clinical trial services for the pharmaceutical, biotechnology, and medical device industries.
 CROs range from large, international, full-service organizations to small, niche specialty groups.
 They can assist their clients in developing a new drug or device from the concept stage to FDA marketing approval, eliminating the need for the drug sponsor to maintain staff for these services.

 The contract research organization market is segmented by service type (early-phase development services, clinical research services, laboratory services, consulting services, and data management services), by therapeutic area (oncology, infectious diseases, central nervous system (CNS) disorders, immunological disorders, cardiovascular diseases, respiratory disorders, diabetes, and other therapeutic areas), by end user (pharmaceutical & biopharmaceutical companies, medical device companies, and other end users (academic / government institutes)), by delivery model (full-service / integrated CRO, functional service provider (FSP), and hybrid/modular model), and by geography (North America, Europe, Asia Pacific, South America, and Middle East).
-For each segment, the market size is provided in terms of value (USD).
+The market report also covers the estimated market sizes and trends for 17 countries across major regions globally.
+The report offers the value (in USD million) for the above segments.

 | Early-Phase Development Services | |